cryptorick/been-booed-response/README.md

 >
 >   3. The take the letter, a phantom and treat and deliver them to three cubes that do not have a phantom posted.

-I don't know about you but my first thought upon reading this was not "Yes, I must comply," said in a robotic voice, but instead, "NO!
-You cretins must be stopped!"  :)
+I don't know about you but my first thought upon reading this was not "Yes, I must comply," said in a robotic voice, but instead, ***"NO!
+This must be stopped!"***  :)

 ## The Response